 This Day In Writing History

-On March 4th, 1952, the legendary American novelist Ernest Hemingway completed the manuscript for his famous novella, The Old Man and the Sea.
+On March 4th, 1952, the legendary American writer Ernest Hemingway completed the manuscript for his classic novella, The Old Man and the Sea.
 The novella would first be published in Life magazine that same year.

 The Old Man and the Sea was first adapted as a feature film in 1958, starring Spencer Tracy as Santiago.
 Although Tracy was nominated for an Oscar for his performance, the film was a disappointment to Ernest Hemingway, who believed that Tracy was miscast - he looked like a rich old white actor, not a poor, aging Cuban fisherman.